iotaledger/documentation/channels/0.1/introduction/get-started.md

     As an author, you must send the channel address and message identifiers to anyone who wants to read the messages on your channel.
 In this guide, you'll do this by hardcoding these identifiers.
 However, you can imagine that in real-world scenarios, the author would send the subscribers this information over another medium such as an encrypted email.

-6. Use the IOTA client library to convert the `Announce` message into a bundle and send the transactions to a node
+6. Publish your channel on the Tangle

     ```rust
     client.send_message_with_options(&announcement, send_opt)?;
-    println!("Announced a new channel");
+    println!("Channel published");
     ```

-    This method returns an error only if the bundle was not sent to the node.
-Therefore, if you see no error, the bundle was sent.
+    The `send_message_with_options()` method uses the IOTA client library to convert the `Announce` message into a bundle and send the transactions to a node.

 7. At the end of the function, add the following to return without errors